 When to see a doctor

-The signs and symptoms of severe toxoplasmosis — blurred vision, confusion, loss of coordination — require immediate medical care, particularly if your immune system has been weakened.
+The symptoms of severe toxoplasmosis include blurred vision, confusion and loss of coordination.
+These need immediate medical care, particularly if you have a weakened immune system.

-- Eat unwashed fruits and vegetables.
-The surface of fruits and vegetables may contain the parasite.
-To be safe, thoroughly wash and peel all produce, especially any you eat raw.
+- Unwashed fruits and vegetables.
+The surface of fruits and vegetables may have the parasite on them.

-- Receive an infected organ transplant or transfused blood.
-In rare cases, toxoplasmosis can be transmitted through an organ transplant or blood transfusion.
+- Infected organ transplant or transfused blood.
+Rarely, toxoplasma parasites are passed through an organ transplant or blood transfusion.

-Anyone can become infected with toxoplasmosis.
 The parasite is found throughout the world.
+Anyone can become infected.

 Certain precautions can help prevent toxoplasmosis:

 - Wear gloves when you garden or handle soil.
-Wear gloves whenever you work outdoors and wash your hands thoroughly with soap and water afterward.
+Wear gloves when you work outdoors.
+Wash your hands with soap and water afterward.

 - Wash kitchen utensils thoroughly.
-After preparing raw meat, wash cutting boards, knives and other utensils in hot, soapy water to prevent cross-contamination of other foods.
-Wash your hands after handling raw meat.
+Wash cutting boards, knives and other utensils with soapy water after contact with raw meats or unwashed fruits and vegetables.
+Wash your hands thoroughly before and after preparing foods.

 For cat lovers

-If you're pregnant or otherwise at risk of toxoplasmosis or its complications, take these steps to protect yourself:
+If you're pregnant or otherwise at risk of toxoplasmosis, take these steps to protect yourself:

 - Help your cat stay healthy.
-Keep your cat indoors and feed it dry or canned cat food, not raw meat.
-Cats can become infected after eating infected prey or undercooked meat that contains the parasite.
+Keep your cat indoors.
+Feed it dry or canned cat food, not raw or undercooked meat.

-- Have someone else clean your cat's litter box.
-If that's not possible, wear gloves and a face mask to change the litter.
+- Have someone else clean the litter box.
+Clean the box daily, if possible.
+If someone else can't clean it, wear gloves and a face mask to change the litter.
 Then wash your hands well.
-Change the litter daily so that excreted cysts don't have time to become infectious.